 Q: What is the timeframe of an Early Dialogue, from the initiation of the advice to receiving an advice letter?

-A: From the submission of the Letter of Intent by the Applicant to the final advice letter, the procedure takes 135 days (4.5 months).
-A face to face meeting 4 months after receipt of the Letter of Intent is organized with the Applicant, the HTA bodies, and (in case of a Parallel Consultation) EMA.
+A: From the submission of the Draft Briefing Package by the Applicant to the final advice letter, the procedure takes 2.5 months for the Written-only format and 3.5 months for the F2F format.
+A face to face meeting 3 months after receipt of the Letter of Intent is organized with the Applicant, the HTA bodies, and (in case of a Parallel Consultation) EMA.

 Q: Where will the Parallel Consultations and the Multi-HTA EDs take place?

-A: Parallel Consultations, both PCI and PCC will take place on EMA premises in London.
-The Multi-HTA EDs will be hosted by either HAS in Paris, or G-BA in Berlin.
+A: Parallel Consultations requiring a F2F will take place on EMA premises in Amsterdam; Multi-HTA EDs requiring a F2F meeting will be hosted by either HAS in Paris, or G-BA in Berlin.

-Q: Are the Early Dialogues free of charge?
+Q: Are EUnetHTA Early Dialogues free of charge?